 If you have been selected for verification, you will need to do the following:

-• Go to https://highlands.verifymyfafsa.com/ and create your account by filling out all required fields.
-Dependent students will also need to create an account for a parent.
+• Go to https://highlands.studentforms.com/ and create your account by completing all required fields.
+If you are a dependent student, contributors (parent/stepparent/spouse) will also need to create an account.

 Additional documentation may be required in certain verification cases.
-You will be contacted by email with any clarifications or additional documentation needed.
-The verification process could take two to four weeks to be completed once all documents are received.
+You will be contacted by email if any clarification or further documentation is needed.
+The verification process may take two to four weeks to complete once all required documents are received.

-If you have any issues creating your account, completing your required tasks, uploading your documents, or any other questions regarding the verification process, please contact the financial aid office.
+If you have any issues creating your account, completing tasks, uploading documents, or have any questions about the verification process, please contact the GHC OSFA.

 Determination of Awards